honghaile/honghaile.github.io/_posts/2021-09-21-books-from-hacker-news-comments.markdown

 If you are an avid readers, you've heard about most of  top 100 books on this list.
 However, it's still very neat to have this list around.
 The other thing worths mentioning is some of the book from this page

-I ended up getting 7 new books after visiting this cool project
+I end up getting 7 new books after visiting this cool project:

 - Brave New World
 - Zen and the Art of Motorcycle Maintenance